quintoorschot/AutoFlakyDoctor/README.md

-# 🚀 FlakyDoctor CI/CD
+# 🚀 AutoFlakyDoctor

 Integrate FlakyDoctor into the CI/CD pipeline to automatically detect and fix flaky tests.

 ### ⚠️ Note:
-The current implementation of FlakyDoctor CI/CD only aims to detect and patch implementation-dependent (ID) flakiness in test suites.
+The current implementation of AutoFlakyDoctor only aims to detect and patch implementation-dependent (ID) flakiness in test suites.

 ### 🧩 Prerequisites